-Developed by the USDA Agricultural Research Service and many partners, OpenET uses NASA satellite data (such as leaf temperature, leaf size, and solar radiation) along with meteorological, soil, and vegetation datasets, to provide free evapotranspiration estimates for the entire western United States.
+Developed by the USDA Agricultural Research Service and many partners, OpenET uses NASA satellite data (such as leaf temperature, leaf size, and solar radiation) along with meteorological, soil, and vegetation datasets, to provide free evapotranspiration estimates for the entire western United States, including all of Texas.
 User-friendly maps allow you to zoom in on individual fields, even small ones, and check ET for the crops growing in those fields, down to one quarter acre resolution.